 - third party authorisation (if a third party is acting on your behalf)

-Your document scans must be high quality colour scans* of original document using a printer scanner.
+With your online application you will need to upload high-quality colour scans of the original documents of your supporting documents.
 We reserve the right to request higher quality or original documents, which may delay your assessment outcome.

 A high-quality scan is one that is clear, legible, and should be free from poor contrast, shadow, obstruction, blurry and with no cropping or pixilation.
 Before scanning, please ensure the scanner is set to a minimum of 300 DPI (dots per inch) to avoid low resolution scanning.

-There is no limit to the number of documents you can provide, however the size of the email attachment must be less than 40MB.
+Low-quality scans will not be accepted.
 Encrypted, compressed or archived files such as ZIP or RAR are not acceptable.

 Third party authorisation

-If you are using a third party to manage your assessment, you must complete and submit CPA Australia’s third party authorisation form along with your other supporting documents.
+If you are using a third party to manage your assessment, you must complete the third party authorisation form, which the party acting on your behalf will upload in the online application, along with your other supporting documents.